smiley4t/smiley4t.github.io/about.md

 </div>

 Reading is another big part of my life.
 I enjoy **novels** and **self-help books**.
 For me, reading opens new perspectives and rewires the mind.
 It is also why I enjoy **writing journals** — to reflect, track my growth, and understand myself better.

-Some of my favourtie books
+Some of my favourite books:

 ---